 When buying a new bike on a budget, there are two distinctly different ways of thinking: The first is to buy the bike with the highest-end components, like wheels, drivetrain, handlebars, stem, etc. The other is to buy a higher-end frame with lower-end components with the notion that they will be upgraded later.
 Either of these is logical and will work.
 However, riders should know what they’re getting into before going down either of these paths.

 Jamis Durango Expert: These may be the most affordable 29’ers in our Jamis stable, but there’s nothing entry-level about the performance of these bikes.
-We’ve taken all new frame styling and married it to our proven XC geometry.
-Best-in-class performance and big hoops doesn’t have to mean big bucks and the Durangos prove it.
+Jamis says they’ve taken all new frame styling and married it to their proven XC geometry.
+Best-in-class performance and big hoops don’t have to mean big bucks, and the Durangos prove it.
 It costs $850

 Scott Big John: Scott’s Big John is a great way to get into the world of fat biking without breaking the bank.
 The Big John comes with a butted aluminum frame and clearance for huge 5-inch- wide tires.
 It might not be the best choice for a beginner’s first bike but it could certainly be pushed into trailbike service for most any rider.